 1. Crunch That Padding

-As you read through your work, mentally note redundant words and phrases.
-If the piece reads well without the extra language, delete the surplus or rephrase your writing.
+As you review your work, note redundant words and phrases.
+Delete the surplus words or rephrase your writing for conciseness.

 “Due to the fact that we have met our revenue goals” can be trimmed to “since we have met our revenue goals.”

-Elements of Style includes a list of common expressions that contain unnecessary words and that could be weighing down your writing.
+Elements of Style includes a list of common expressions with unnecessary words that could be weighing down your writing.

 2. Cut Back on Modifiers

-A few extra words in a sentence may seem like no big deal, but when the most of your sentences or paragraphs have “a little extra,” it slows the pace of your writing and buries your message.
+A few extra words may seem like no big deal, but they add up.
+When most of your sentences or paragraphs have “a little extra,” it slows the pace of your writing and buries your message.
 Don’t make readers search your text to find the substance.
 Cut through the excess for sleek text that holds attention and enthusiasm.

-If you’d like to evaluate how good you are at writing concisely, check out this exercise at one of my favorite grammar websites.
+If you’d like to evaluate how good you are at writing concisely, check out this exercise.